sanderland/katrain/README.md

 * You also can contact me on [discord](https://discord.gg/AjTPFpN) (Sander#3278), [KakaoTalk](https://open.kakao.com/o/gTsMJCac)
  or [Reddit](http://reddit.com/u/sanderbaduk) to get help, discuss improvements, or simply show your appreciation.
  * Ideas, feedback, and contributions to code or translations are all very welcome.
-    * For suggestions and planned improvements, see [open issues](https://github.com/sanderland/katrain/issues) on github.
+    * For suggestions and planned improvements, see [open issues](https://github.com/sanderland/katrain/issues) on github to check if the functionality is already planned.
     * I am looking for contributors of more translations of both this manual and the program itself.
 The best way to help with this is to contact me on discord.